 14.0 Ante Up Baccarat

-14.1 Where Ante Up Baccarat is adopted, the approved rules of Baccarat will apply and where 2 to 1 Baccarat is also adopted, the approved rules of 2 to 1 Baccarat will also apply except where those rules are inconsistent with the rules of Ante Up Baccarat in which case the rules of Ante Up Baccarat will prevail.
+14.1 Where Ante Up Baccarat is adopted, the rules of baccarat will apply and where 2 to 1 Baccarat is also adopted, the approved rules of 2 to 1 Baccarat will also apply except where those rules are inconsistent with the rules of Ante Up Baccarat in which case the rules of Ante Up Baccarat will prevail.

 14.2 The layout cloth covering the Ante Up Baccarat table shall, in addition to the inscriptions specified in rule 3.2 have areas designated for the placement of wagers and the Ante.